info443-wi22/project-1-fretws/README.md

 Run `./gradlew test` from the `rekognition` directory.
 The first time I ran it, this took quite some time to run and I had to run it again for any tests to actually execute.
 I also highly recommend using powershell to run this command, because if you use git bash like I usually would, there are odd control characters that make it almost unreadable.
-If this doesn't work or you already have Android Studio, then in Android Studio you can hit 'Ctrl+Shift+F10' or right click on the directory menu and run all tests from the context menu.
+If this doesn't work or you already have Android Studio, then in Android Studio you can hit 'Ctrl+Shift+F10' or right click on the top level directory and run all tests from the context menu.

 ### Code Coverage